 It is the responsibility of all team members to ensure individuals are in good health prior to initiating their daily program activities.
-As such, this policy applies to all parents and guardians, residential home providers, Program Specialists, Teachers, Behavior Consultants, Direct care staff, Supervisors, and Program Directors.
+As such, this policy applies to all parents and guardians, Program Specialists, Teachers, Behavior Consultants, Direct care staff, Supervisors, and Program Directors.